Second Battle of Passchendaele: Subsequent operations

 On the night of 24/25 November, two battalions of the 8th Division advanced the line to the ridge crest and a German counterattack on 30 November was a costly failure.
-VIII Corps and II Corps conducted a larger operation on the night of 1/2 December and the British tried to cross no man's land without artillery support to forestall the German artillery.
+VIII Corps and II Corps conducted a larger operation on the night of 1/2 December and the British tried to cross no man's land without artillery support, to forestall the German artillery.
 Because of the moonlight, the infantry had to form up well behind their outpost line, many of the troops got stuck in the mud and some were caught by German machine-gun fire.
 The slow advance left some troops in the German barrage zone when the German artillery opened fire a minute after the start of the British barrage.
 The German outpost zone was overrun and the main line of defence breached at one point.
 After a local truce to recover wounded, a German counterattack forced the 32nd Division back to the start line, with the 8th Division dug-in about 100 yd forward on the left and 200 yd on the right.
 More British attacks were easily stopped by the Germans and at 4:10 p.m. a German counterattack was easily repulsed by the British.
 The attack failed to gain much ground but the German 25th Division had to be relieved on 3 December.

-On 3 December, two battalions of the New Zealand Division attacked the Polderhoek Spur to shield the area north of the Reutelbeek stream from German observers at Gheluvelt further south.
+On 3 December, two battalions of the New Zealand Division attacked the Polderhoek Spur to shield the area north of the Reutelbeek stream from German observers at Gheluvelt, further south.
 The attack was made in daylight as a ruse, in the hope that the unusual time would surprise the German defenders, who would be under cover sheltering from the bombardments being fired at the same time each day.
-The ruse failed, some British artillery-fire dropped short on the New Zealanders, the Germans engaged the attackers with small-arms fire from Polderhoek Spur and Gheluvelt ridge; winds ruined a smoke screen.
+The ruse failed, some British artillery-fire dropped short on the New Zealanders, the Germans engaged the attackers with small-arms fire from Polderhoek Spur and Gheluvelt ridge; wind ruined a smoke screen.
 The New Zealanders suffered many casualties and were forced under cover 150 yd short of the first objective; another attempt after dark was cancelled because of the full moon and sight of German reinforcements reaching Polderhoek Château.
 German counterattacks were repulsed over the next few days and the New Zealanders handed over to troops of IX Corps.
 The Germans used an observation balloon accurately to direct artillery-fire and on 14 December, the ground was re-captured by a German counterattack.